overlobe/lmscript/README.md

    !context depth:5 focus:"historical"
    ```

-4. **Continuous Usage**: The commands will remain available throughout your interaction with the LLM, allowing you to invoke them at any point in your conversation.
+4. **Continuous Usage**: The commands will remain available for the duration of the context window they were invoked within.
+Depending on how the llm and it's associated service are configured, whis moght be for the duration of a thread, or throughout all your interactions with the LLM.
+If you like using this, and your LLM platform affords it, then it can be helpful to add lmscript to your 'system prompt' allowing you to invoke !commands at any point in your conversation. (well, theroretically, at least)

 ### General Usage